Congratulations to Manhattan Middle School Assistant Teacher Tomas Endter for their award-winning play, Built on Bones.

 At The Windward School, we seek to build and retain an outstanding and committed faculty and staff.

 Windward's mission and core values influence everything we do - whether it is in the classroom, in the science lab or art studio, or on the field.

-Windward currently employs 350 faculty and staff members across four divisions and three campuses, giving employees a small, tight-knit community at their campus while feeling part of a larger organization.
-Two Westchester campuses are located in White Plains, NY, and the Manhattan campus is located in the Upper East Side.
+More than 400 part-time and full-time faculty and staff members across four divisions and three campuses, giving employees a small, tight-knit community at their campus while feeling part of a larger organization.
+Two Westchester campuses are located in White Plains, NY, and the Manhattan campus is located on the Upper East Side.

-The Windward School also has two divisions that support its mission—Windward Teacher Training Program and The Windward Institute.
+Additionally, two divisions support the School's mission—Windward Teaching Training Program and The Windward Institute.

 - The Windward Institute offers professional development to all educators, forms partnerships with research and educational institutions, and advocates for students with language-based learning disabilities.

 The Windward School truly transforms students' lives, and our faculty and staff all contribute daily to the School's mission.
 The friendly, hard-working, and collegial Windward community provides a supportive professional environment in which all members are encouraged to develop into outstanding education professionals.